myueen/contrastive-dimension-estimation/README.md

 contrastive-dimension-estimation
 ======

-This is the repository for the "Contrastive dimension reduction: when and how?" submission to NeurIPS 2024 and contains methods and experiments for contrastive dimension estimation.
+This is the repository for the "Contrastive dimension reduction: when and how?" that contains methods and experiments for contrastive dimension estimation.
 The purpose of the CDE function is to find the contrastive dimension between a foreground dataset and a background dataset.
 In other words, the methods quantify the information unique to the foreground group with respect to the background group.